xCirno1/jarvide-api/README.md

 # Examples <a name="examples"></a>
 Following are a few examples on how to use the different endpoints.
 The actual IP of the API server or the domain should be substituted for `server-ip`.

+Please also keep in mind the authentication has been left out these examples for the sake of brevity and that they are all identical.
+If you want to know how to authenticate correctly, please refer to the [Authentication](#auth) section

 ```
 POST https://server-ip/new_file/